 Each project’s margin calculation varies based on the selected budget type:

 If the project budget is set as hours-based, the margin is not calculated.
-The report shows fees and costs and compares it with the budget.
+The report shows fees and costs and compares them with the budget.

 If the project budget is set as Hourly fee, the margin is calculated based on the billable fees and billable costs.